StMichael9/Ping-Pong.JS/README.md

 Overview:
 A simple Ping Pong game built with HTML, CSS, and JavaScript.
-Players can control the left paddle with their mouse while the right paddle is controlled by a basic AI.
+Players can control the left paddle with their mouse, while the right paddle is controlled by a basic AI.

 🎮 Features